 Originally published March 2023, Updated May 2024

-I didn’t start out with the intent to replace my lead-acid batteries, but when we investigated the issues associated with four hundred and sixty pounds of extra weight, I decided to do just that.
+I didn’t start out intending to replace my lead-acid batteries.
+Still, when we investigated the issues associated with four hundred and sixty pounds of extra weight, I decided to do just that.
 I put one lithium battery to the test, and it worked.
 It continues to work just fine.
-At this point, I need to comment that I didn’t know if this was going to work, but it did.
+At this point, I need to comment that I didn’t know if this would work, but it did.
 This article will explain how it works and my setup’s limitations.

 Lithium and lead-acid batteries mixed

-I have been operating a combination lithium and lead acid battery system since May 2020.
+I have operated a combination lithium and lead acid battery system since May 2020.
 (It was right after Covid locked down the country.)
 Thankfully for us, it was before supplies associated with COVID-19 became difficult to obtain.

-“Everyone,” said that it was impossible to combine a lithium battery system and a lead-acid battery system together.
+“Everyone,” said that it was impossible to combine a lithium battery system and a lead-acid battery system.
 After almost three years of experience, I can tell you that “everyone” was wrong.
 My combination system worked just fine.

 Unique charging needs

-The secret is how to combine the lithium battery system with the lead-acid system.
+The secret is combining the lithium battery system with the lead-acid system.
 Both lithium and lead-acid batteries have unique charging needs.
 You can’t lump lithium and lead-acid batteries into one battery bank.
-Instead, you need to have separate battery banks and a separate charging plan.
+Instead, you must have separate battery banks and a separate charging plan.
 I published my intentions and details in this article.
 Hybrid Mongrel Battery

-My four lead-acid batteries were tasked with operating the direct current part of my RV.
-These batteries were charged from the lithium bank via a DC to DC charger.
+My four lead-acid batteries operated the direct current part of my RV.
+These batteries were charged from the lithium bank via a DC-to-DC charger.
 These batteries operated the lights and propane heaters.
 You can get a more in-depth review of the results from this article.
 Massive Electric Bucket

 No Solar Yet